Ab-Mhd/Exfiltration-Tools/README.md

 # ExfiltrationTools
-A practical preformed based on resources in "benstew / awesome-data-exfiltration" with description for each PRO/CON.
+Two practicals preformed based on resources in "benstew / awesome-data-exfiltration" with description for each PRO/CON.

 Resources: